 Earlier persons afflicted by leprosy were ostracized by their families and community.
-Even though that has changed now, they are still chastised by the community and fail to receive support or empathy from others.
+Its been changing over the years however, they are still chastised by the community and fail to receive support or empathy from others.
 The stigma stems mainly from incorrect knowledge about leprosy, the mystery surrounding its transmission, and its available treatment options("WHO Expert Committee on Leprosy.
-Fifth Report," 1977) (Singh et al., 2012).Paradoxically, after almost two decades of excellent treatment options, from MDT to remedies for associated reactions and ulcers, the majority of individuals still seem weakly motivated to seek timely treatment (Subramaniam, 2003).
+Fifth Report," 1977)(Singh et al., 2012).Paradoxically, after almost two decades of excellent treatment options, from MDT to remedies for associated reactions and ulcers, however a large number of individuals still seem weakly motivated to seek timely treatment (Subramaniam, 2003).